Interleukin 18

 Interleukin-18 (IL-18), also known as interferon-gamma inducing factor is a protein which in humans is encoded by the IL18 gene.
 The protein encoded by this gene is a proinflammatory cytokine.
 Many cell types, both hematopoietic cells and non-hematopoietic cells, have the potential to produce IL-18.
 It was first described in 1989 as a factor that induced interferon-γ (IFN-γ) production in mouse spleen cells.
-Originally, IL-18 production was recognized in Kupffer cells, liver-resident macrophages.
+Originally, IL-18 production was recognized in Kupffer cells, and liver-resident macrophages.
 However, IL-18 is constitutively expressed in non-hematopoietic cells, such as intestinal epithelial cells, keratinocytes, and endothelial cells.
 IL-18 can modulate both innate and adaptive immunity and its dysregulation can cause autoimmune or inflammatory diseases.

 Processing

 Cytokines usually contain the signal peptide which is necessary for their extracellular release.
-In this case, IL18 gene, similar to other IL-1 family members, lacks this signal peptide.
+However, the IL-18 protein, similar to other IL-1 family members, lacks this signal peptide.
 Furthermore, similar to IL-1β, IL-18 is produced as a biologically inactive precursor.
-IL-18 gene encodes for a 193 amino acids precursor, first synthesized as an inactive 24 kDa precursor with no signal peptide, which accumulates in cell cytoplasm.
+IL-18 gene encodes for a 193 amino acids precursor, first synthesized as an inactive 24 kDa precursor with no signal peptide, which accumulates in the cell cytoplasm.
 Similarly to IL-1β, the IL-18 precursor is processed intracellularly by caspase 1 in the NLRP3 inflammasome into its mature biologically active molecule of 18 kDa.

 Receptor and signaling

 IL-18 receptor consists of the inducible component IL-18Rα, which binds the mature IL-18 with low affinity and the constitutively expressed co-receptor IL-18Rβ.
 IL-18 binds the ligand receptor IL-18Rα, inducing the recruitment of IL-18Rβ to form a high affinity complex, which signals through the toll/interleukin-1 receptor (TIR) domain.
-This signaling domain recruits MyD88 adaptor protein that activates proinflammatory programs and NF-κB pathway.
-The activity of IL-18 can be suppressed by extracellular interleukin 18 binding protein (IL-18BP) that binds soluble IL-18 with a higher affinity than IL-18Rα thus prevents IL-18 binding to IL-18 receptor.
+This signaling domain recruits the MyD88 adaptor protein that activates proinflammatory programs and NF-κB pathway.
+The activity of IL-18 can be suppressed by extracellular interleukin 18 binding protein (IL-18BP) that binds soluble IL-18 with a higher affinity than IL-18Rα thus preventing IL-18 binding to IL-18 receptor.
 IL-37 is another endogenous factor that suppresses the action of IL-18.
-IL-37 has high homology with IL-18 and can bind to IL-18Rα, which then forms a complex with IL-18BP, thereby reduces the activity of IL-18.
+IL-37 has high homology with IL-18 and can bind to IL-18Rα, which then forms a complex with IL-18BP, thereby reducing the activity of IL-18.
 Moreover, IL-37 binds to single immunoglobulin IL-1 receptor related protein (SIGIRR), also known as IL-1R8 or TIR8, which forms a complex with IL-18Rα and induces an anti-inflammatory response.
 The IL-37/IL-18Rα/IL-1R8 complex activates the STAT3 signaling pathway, decreases NF-κB and AP-1 activation and reduces IFNγ production.
 Thus, IL-37 and IL-18 have opposing roles and IL-37 can modulate pro-inflammatory effects of IL-18.